 - Any private benefit must be incidental

-- Every unincorporated charity with a gross annual income of £5,000 or more is required by law to register with the Charity Commission.
+Every unincorporated charity and Charitable Company with a gross annual income of £5,000 or more must register with the Charity Commission.
 Once a charity reaches this threshold, it should register in the following financial year.
 Already registered charities below the £5,000 threshold will remain on the register.

 Although the majority of charities are required to register, there are no financial penalties for not being registered.
 You therefore have some room to ensure that you register at a time which best fits in with your group’s development.
 It can take some time for a small charity to adopt a constitution which will satisfy the Charity Commission and develop a good book-keeping system.